-- Students will discuss how Tohono O'odham communities governed prior to European contact and how governance for the O'odham was impacted by European contact. - Students will learn the chronology and the periods of political movements, policies and repercussions that shaped Tohono O'odham society. - Students will gain an insight into the Executive, Legislative and Judicial Branches of government and will analyze and discuss its trend and modality in operation.
+- Students will discuss how Tohono O'odham communities governed prior to European contact and how governance for the O'odham was impacted. - Students will learn the chronology and the periods of political movements, policies and repercussions that shaped Tohono O'odham society. - Students will learn the of the cultural, historical, political, social and economic issues that have impacted the Tribal Government.

-- Students will learn of the cultural, historical, political, social and economic issues that have impacted the Tribal Government. - Students will learn and gain insight into Tribal, State and Federal entities and its interaction with community leaders and elected officials of the Tohono O'odham Nation. - Students will work to identify, critically analyze and present a final presentation on a pivotal event/issue that shaped the course of Tohono O'odham government.
+- Students will learn and gain insight into Tribal, State and Federal entities and its interaction with community leaders and elected officials of the Tohono O'odham Nation. - Students will work to identify, critically analyze and reiterate a pivotal event/issue that shaped the course of Tohono O'odham government.